Immigration Lawyer Cost for a Green Card (2025 Guide)

 Cost per page: $20 – $40

-If your case includes a past criminal record or deportation issue, you may also need legal advice related to pardons.
+If your case involves a past criminal record or a deportation issue, you may also need legal advice on pardons.
 You can read more about pardon lawyer costs here.

 How Location Affects Lawyer Costs